IBM/openapi-validator/docs/spectral-rules.md

 ## ibm-sdk-operations

-Validates the structure of the `x-sdk-operations` object.
+Validates the structure of the `x-sdk-operations` object using [this JSON Schema document](/src/spectral/schemas/x-sdk-operations.json).

 **Default Severity**: warn